balderdashy/sails-docs/concepts/ActionsAndControllers/ActionsAndControllers.md

 ### Where are actions defined?
 Actions are defined in the `api/controllers/` folder and subfolders (we&rsquo;ll talk more about _controllers_ in a bit).
 In order for a file to be recognized as an action, it must be _kebab-cased_ (containing only lowercase letters, numbers and dashes).
 When referring to an action in Sails (for example, when [binding it to a route](http://sailsjs.com/documentation/concepts/routes/custom-routes#?action-target-syntax)), use its path relative to `api/controllers`, without any file extension.
 For example, the `api/controllers/user/find.js` file represents an action with the identity `user/find`.

+##### File extensions for actions

+An action can have any file extension besides `.md` (Markdown) and `.txt` (text).
+By default, Sails only knows how to interpret `.js` files, but you can customize your app to use things like [CoffeeScript](http://sailsjs.com/documentation/tutorials/using-coffee-script) or [TypeScript](http://sailsjs.com/documentation/tutorials/using-type-script) as well.

 ### What does an action file look like?

 Action files can use one of two formats: _classic_ or _Actions2_.